 We are taking biochemical and genetic approaches to dissect two signaling pathways: ubiquitin-mediated activation of protein kinases and antiviral innate immunity.
 We have uncovered a novel function of ubiquitin in activating protein kinases in the nuclear factor κB (NF-κB) signaling cascade through a proteasome-independent mechanism.
 Our current effort is focused on elucidating the biochemical mechanism underlying the regulatory function of ubiquitin.
 In viral signaling, we are particularly interested in dissecting the signaling pathway by which a host cell mounts an immune response to RNA virus infection.
 Lab website

 During early development, the embryo acquires its shape and complexity of tissues via the coordination of fundamental cellular processes, such as cell signaling, cell migration, cell adhesion and cell differentiation.
 During this amazing process, a multitude of different signals must be exchanged between cells at precise times and locations, often in a step-wise manner.
-Our lab is interested in understanding the molecular mechanisms that underlie organogenesis in the embryo.
+We are interested in understanding the molecular mechanisms that underlie organogenesis in the embryo.
 Understanding these principles will help us to identify and characterize molecular lesions that underlie human birth defects and disease.
 Lab website

 Molecular Immunology focusing on nuclear organization, chromosome territories, transcription factories, chromatin structure, gene rearrangement, transcriptional activation and silencing of the mouse kappa immunoglobulin gene locus, which is 3,200 kb in length.
 Projects include elucidation of higher-order chromatin structures using capturing chromosome conformation (3C and 4C) and ChIP technology, 3D-DNA/RNA FISH, immuno-FISH, the study of newly discovered regulatory sequences and their binding proteins that inhibit recombination or enhance transcription during B cell development.
-Cultured mouse cell lines, YAC-based transgenic mice and BAC-based ES cell knockout technology are being employed for these studies.
+Cultured mouse cell lines, YAC-based transgenic mice, and BAC-based ES cell knockout technology are being employed for these studies.

 The ability to regulate energy homeostasis is a fundamental and fascinating biological process.
 However, a burgeoning epidemic of obesity and diabetes endangers millions and is altering the landscape of our health care system.
 We exploit invertebrate and vertebrate model systems to unravel the mechanisms that underlie the formation (stem cells) and function (physiology) of metabolic tissues.
 The insights obtained from these new approaches should enhance our understanding of metabolic biology and may lead to novel therapeutic targets for obesity and/or diabetes.
+Lab website

 Our laboratory explores the development and function of adult neural stem cells, which are a source of inherent plasticity in the mammalian brain center (hippocampus) critical for learning and memory.
 We study neural stem cells using a range of novel genetic, cellular, molecular, and imaging methods.
 A major focus of our lab is to understand the transcriptional/epigenetic regulatory circuitry that guides neural stem cell self-renewal and differentiation in both normal and pathological states.
 We also explore neuronal cell fate mechanisms using synthetic small-molecules.
 Lab website

 Human nuclear DNA is assembled into repeating macromolecular complexes termed chromatin.
 The structure of chromatin is tightly regulated by well choreographed actions of multiple elements.
-Disruption of the normal pattern of chromatin often leads to mis-regulation of gene expression, a common feature of cancer and other human diseases.
+Disruption of the normal pattern of chromatin often leads to misregulation of gene expression, a common feature of cancer and other human diseases.
 The broad interests of my lab are to understand the specific regulatory events that control transcription initiation and elongation in a chromatin context.
 We will take advantage of combinatorial tools including biochemistry, genetics and genome-wide approaches to dissect the detailed molecular mechanisms.
 Lab website

 The major interest of my lab is the understanding of the molecular events that determine various aspects of animal development.
 We use the nematode Caenorhabditis elegans as a model system and our research combines genetic, molecular biological, and cell biological approaches as well as advanced imaging technology.
-Our current research focuses on the following two areas: regulation of anterior-posterior polarity and cell fate determination during embryogenesis, and genetic and molecular characterization of the oocyte to embryo transition.
+Our current research focuses on the following two areas: Regulation of anterior-posterior polarity and cell fate determination during embryogenesis, and genetic and molecular characterization of the oocyte to embryo transition.
 Lab website

 One of the goals of modern developmental biology is to comprehend the molecular and genetic mechanisms that guide the formation of organs during embryogenesis.
 Our principal interest is to understand the integration of transcriptional and intercellular signaling mechanisms that control organogenesis in mammals.